manumeehl/AerospaceVault/Thermodynamics 1/Properties/Enthalpy.md

 #Property
-The Enthalpy **H** of a thermodynamic system is an extensive property and is defined as the sum of internal Energy and the product of its pressure and volume.
-It cannot be measured directly but instead Enthalpy deltas can be regarded as sort of thermodynamic potential.
+>The sum of the internal energy and the product of the pressure and volume of a thermodynamic system is called __enthalpy__.
+It is an energy-like property or state function - its value is determined entirely by the temperature, pressure, and composition of the system and not by its history

 Enthalpy = [[Internal Energy]] + [[Pressure]] * [[Volume]]
 $$H=U+ p\cdot V$$